dpachec/extinction/README.md

 Use behavior.m to reproduce the behavioral results (Fig. 1)

-Use power_analysis to reproduce the Amygdala theta power results (Fig. 2)
+Use power_analysis to reproduce the theta power results (Fig. 2)

 Use contrast_based_RSA.m to reproduce the main effects of item stability and item specificity (Figs. 3-4)

 Use trial_level_analysis.m to perform the coordination analyses in all ROIs (Figs 3-5)